nolosharp/nolosha_webmap/nolosha_webmap/README.md

 Resource that provide endpoint for the nolosha_webmap_web interface.

 ## Installation
-add folder nolosha_webmap on u resources.cfg : ensure nolosha_webmap<br>
+1. add folder nolosha_webmap on u resources.cfg : ensure nolosha_webmap
-Host the folder nolosha_http_file on ur web host <br>
+2. Host the folder nolosha_http_file on ur web host
-Configure ur config.json with the URL of ur game server.<br>
+3. Configure ur config.json with the URL of ur game server.

 ## Config.lua